Frontier Central School District: History

 The district's former community center, the Frontier Community Learning Center, was constructed along Southwestern Boulevard in 2002.
 The Frontier Community Learning Center featured classrooms, offered seasonal courses, and later, a gymnasium.
 The district sold the community center in 2015 to the town of Hamburg, which now operates it as a senior services center.
 The district shifted away from overhead projectors to SMART Boards around the 2007–2008 school year.
 In 2019, Frontier secured funding from then-State Senator Chris Jacobs for a turf field replacement and scoreboard installation behind the high school, which was completed in 2020.

-COVID-19 pandemic adjustments

 As with other school districts across the United States, Frontier took measures to implement distance learning at the onset of the COVID-19 pandemic to prevent the spread of the virus.
 Initially, students attended school remotely in March 2020.
-In the fall of 2020, the district opened the year with a transition to a hybrid in-person and virtual learning model, which necessitated hiring additional instructors.
-During this time, seventeen students and teachers contracted the virus, prompting the district to switch back to an all-virtual instruction model, as it had the highest number of positive COVID-19 cases in the Buffalo–Niagara Falls metropolitan area.
-The district remained in the virtual phase from November 2 until reopening on January 4, 2021, returning to a flip-flop, hybrid model.
+In the fall of 2020, the district opened the year with a transition to a hybrid in-person and virtual learning model.

-General information

 Location and area

 The Frontier Central School District covers about 39 mi2 of land in the town of Hamburg, from the village of Blasdell in the north to the hamlet of Lake View in the southwest.
 Portions of the town of Hamburg not covered by the school district include areas adjacent to the village and other neighboring towns; the Hamburg, West Seneca, and Orchard Park central school districts serve these areas.